UMAprotocol/UMIPs/UMIPs/umip-157.md

 The following sections explain how to find the specific inputs needed to [compute the incentive fee](#computing-incentive-fee-using-incentive-pool-size-running-balance-and-incentive-curve-for-e)

-### Computing Running Balance for Bridging Event
+### Computing Running Balance for Bridging Inflow and Outflow Events

 #### Finding the Starting Running Balance

 Identify the last validated `runningBalance` included with a `bundleEndBlock` preceding `e`.
-If `e` is a deposit, then use the `deposit.quoteTimestamp`, and if `e` is a fill, then use the [fill's matched deposit's](#TODO) `quoteTimstamp`.
+If `e` is an inflow, then use the `e.quoteTimestamp`, and if `e` is an outflow, then use the [matched inflow's](#TODO) `quoteTimestamp`.
 This `runningBalance` should be for the [L1 token equivalent of `e`'s L2 token](#finding-the-preceding-running-balance-for-an-l1-token) and should be included in the latest `ExecutedRootBundle` event (included in a validated bundle) for `e`'s `chainId`.

-For example if `e` is a deposit on chain 1, then find the latest validated running balance for chain `1` and if `e` is a refund on chain 5, then find the latest validated running balance for chain `5`.
+For example if `e` is an inflow on chain 1, then find the latest validated running balance for chain `1` and if `e` is an outflow on chain 5, then find the latest validated running balance for chain `5`.

-Let's name this preceding running balance the "Starting Running Balance".
+Let's name this preceding running balance the "Opening Balance".
 Let's also name the proposed bundle associated with this starting running balance as the "Preceding Validated Bundle".

+In the next section, we'll find the "Closing Balance" for e: the running balance of the SpokePool after `e` is executed.

-#### Finding the Running Balance for e
+#### Finding the Closing Balance for e

 Step through all events between the last validated bundle's end block and `e` (e.g. all `e`'s with blocks >= the `bundleEndBlock` for the chain `e.chainId` in the preceding validated bundle and <= `e.block`).
-For each deposit, add the `e.amount` to the starting running balance, and for each refund or fill, subtract `e.amount` from the starting running balance.
+For each deposit, add the `e.amount` to the opening balance, and for each refund or fill, subtract `e.amount` from the opening balance.

 ##### Handling running balance bounds
 If at any point in time, the running balance exceeds the [target upper or lower bounds](#selecting-running-balance-bounds-for-bridging-event), then reset the running balance count to the target.
 The running balance for computing the incentive fee for `e` is computed as if the running balance at the time of the event `e` was added to `e.amount`.
-The next bridge event `e_{i+1}` just will use the target running balance instead of the starting running balance `+ e.amount`.
+The next bridge event `e_{i+1}` just will use the target running balance instead of the opening balance `+ e.amount`.

 Once you get to `e`, stop and you have the running balance for `e`.

 ### Computing Incentive Pool for Bridging Event

-#### Finding the Starting Incentive Pool
+#### Finding the Opening Incentive Pool

-Similar to [finding the starting running balance](#finding-the-starting-running-balance), we need to identify the last validated `incentivePool` included with a `bundleEndBlock` preceding `e`.
+Similar to [finding the closing balance](#finding-the-closing-balance-for-e), we need to identify the last validated `incentivePool` included with a `bundleEndBlock` preceding `e`.
 Follow [these steps](#identifying-running-balances-and-incentive-pool-amounts-for-token-chain-combinations) to find the incentive pool size within a `runningBalance` array for the chain associated with `e`.

-We now have the "Starting Incentive Pool" amount associated with a "Preceding Validated Bundle".
+We now have the "OPening Incentive Pool" amount associated with a "Preceding Validated Bundle".

-Finally, add the [incentive fee adjustment](#token-constants) to the Starting Incentive Pool amount to account for any donations to the pool.
+Finally, add the [incentive fee adjustment](#token-constants) to theOpening Incentive Pool amount to account for any donations to the pool.
 This rule implies that any time an Admin wants to donate to the incentive pool, they should increment the `incentiveFeeAdjustment` configuration variable to make sure that the [cap on the applied incentive fee](#computing-incentive-fee-using-incentive-pool-size-running-balance-and-incentive-curve-for-e) is raised.

-#### Finding the Incentive Pool size for e
+#### Finding the Closing Incentive Pool size for e

 Step through all events between the last validated bundle's end block and `e`.
 For each event, compute the incentive fee charged to `e` using the steps in [this section](#computing-uba-fees).
 Add this incentive fee to the starting incentive fee until you get to `e`.
 Now you have the incentive pool size at the time of `e`.